howardnc/data550_finalproject/README.md

-> Looking at effects of purpose in life on risk of cognitive impairment on Health and Retirement Study participants using Cox Proportional Hazards model
+> Looking at effects of purpose in life on risk of cognitive impairment on Health and Retirement Study participants using Cox Proportional Hazards model.
+This will build a report providing summary statistics, Cox regression results, and a cumulative hazard plot between lower and upper tertiles of Purpose in Life scores.

 ------------------------------------------------------------------------

-## Initial code description
+## Code Description

 `code/build_table1.R`